KevCui/copilot-cli/README.md

 ## Note

-This script is designed to handle only one question and one answer at a time.
-The answer is in plain text format.
-It is designed for command line usage to get quick answer in terminal, not for a nice looking conversation with Microsoft Copilot.
+This script is designed to handle a single question and answer at a time.
+The response is provided in plain text format.
+It is designed for command-line usage, allowing users to quickly retrieve answers in the terminal, rather than for engaging a coversation with Microsoft Copilot.

 ---